The Road to Ruin (1934 film): Plot

 Ann Dixon and Eve Monroe are high school friends.
 Eve is more "experienced" and shows Ann some things that are new to Ann, like smoking and drinking alcohol.
 Eve laughs when Ann asks her, "Do you let boys kiss you?"
 One weekend, Ann and Eve go to the lake with fellow high schoolers, Tommy and Ed.
 After what must have been Ann's first sexual experience, she cries pitifully and Tommy asks her whether she hates him.
-But, Ann continues to see Tommy and they go to restaurants where they drink alcohol and make out.
+But, Ann continues to see Tommy and they go to restaurants where they drink alcohol and kiss passionately.

 One night while out drinking, Ralph notices Ann and likes what he sees.
 Noticing that her date, Tommy, has had too much to drink, he moves in on Ann.
 Since Tommy is out of it, Ann joins Ralph for a drink.
 When Tommy tries to fight Ralph, he and Ed are kicked out of the place.
 Ann drops Tommy, and he warns her that Ralph is "bad news for a girl like you."
 One night, at Ralph's home he gives Ann a "special brew" and they end up (apparently) having intercourse, since Ann has no resistance.

 Ann continues to see Ralph and lies to her parents about where she has been.
 Ann and Ralph attend a party at Brad's where most of the guests are drinking to excess.
 The party guests begin a game akin to strip poker, played with dice.
 Only the girls seem to lose their clothing, and eventually lots of the guests noisily end up in the swimming pool, lacking much of their clothes.
 Disgruntled neighbors are outraged and call the police.
 Ralph sees the cops arrive, and leaves, abandoning Ann to be arrested with Eve.
-Ann and Eve end up with the Mrs. Merrill, head of the Girls Division of the Juvenile Department of the police.
+Ann and Eve end up with Mrs. Merrill, the head of the Girls Division of the Juvenile Department of the police.
 The girls are required to be "examined" by a doctor before they can be released.
-The examination reveals Ann is a "Sex Delinquent."
+The examination reveals Eve has been labelled as a "Sex Delinquent" and has been tested positive for the Wassermann test (one of the earliest test for syphilis).
 Mrs. Merrill tells Mrs. Dixon that today's youth needs the armor of knowledge and sex instruction.

-Later, we find out that Eve is also a sex delinquent, but she has responded successfully to "treatment."
 Then, we find out through innuendo that Ann is going to have a baby.
 She tells Ralph and finds out that he is married.
 He also (apparently) suggests she get an abortion.
 The abortion, "a clumsy, unsanitary operation" leaves Ann gravely ill.
 On Ann's deathbed, her mother asks Ann for forgiveness for utterly failing her; Ann quietly slips away.